Ben8t/kestra-elt-project/README.md

 2️⃣ Get a Resent API key: create a [Resend account](https://resend.com/) and go to [API keys](https://resend.com/api-keys).

-3️⃣ Fill a `.env` file (you can see an example in the `.env.template`).
-All values should be encoded in base64.
-You can find more information in [Kestra Secret documentation](https://kestra.io/docs/concepts/secret).

-4️⃣ Run Kestra: `docker-compose up -d` and open your web browser at http://localhost:8080, you should see the Kestra UI.
+3️⃣ Run Kestra: `docker-compose up -d` and open your web browser at http://localhost:8080, you should see the Kestra UI.

-5️⃣ Deploy all resources with Terraform:
+4️⃣ Deploy all resources with Terraform:
 * `terraform init`
 * `terraform plan` to check all the resources that will be deployed (Neon project and Kestra flows).
 * `terraform apply`

+5️⃣ Fill a `.env` file (you can see an example in the `.env.template`).
+All values should be encoded in base64.
+You can find more information in [Kestra Secret documentation](https://kestra.io/docs/concepts/secret).
+You can find all Postgres information into your Neon account where a new project has been deployed with Terraform (project should be `kestra_elt` and database branch is `prod`).

+6️⃣ Restart the Kestra instance configuraiton is updated.

 ## Run backfill